Home > > The top pollen apps to protect your allergies

 It’s Asthma Week (1-7 September), and Asthma Australia is here to help Australians with asthma and hay fever through pollen season.
-We’ve partnered up with experts in their respective fields to put together helpful and practical information for each day so you can breathe easier this spring.
+We’ve partnered up with experts in their respective fields to put together helpful and practical information, and pollen apps for each day so you can breathe easier this spring.

 Do you experience itchy or watery eyes, itchy throat, runny nose and sneezing from pollen?
 You might be one of the 2.7 million Australians living with asthma who are suffering from hay fever.
 If you have asthma, exposure to pollen can make your symptoms worse (it’s the worst, right?).

 How can I tell if it’s a high pollen day?

 Australia is in the process of building a standardised national pollen monitoring system through the NHMRC AusPollen Partnership Project, but there is still much room for development in our regional areas.
 Securing funding is still an issue despite the enormous impact pollen has on our community.
 We know this is important to many people and we’re working on it.

 In the meantime, we recommend two fantastic pollen tracking services which provide daily local pollen information via their website and apps that can help you get prepared, depending on where you live:

 For Brisbane, Melbourne and other parts of Victoria, Sydney and Canberra, download AusPollen.
 Simply select your local pollen station and then scroll down to the bottom of the page for links to the Apple or Google Play app stores.
 AusPollen are launching a site in Adelaide from October, when pollen counts officially commence.